Bibliography – Arabian Peninsula Literature: Fiction, Drama, Poetry and Secondary Sources

 I stared at the screen in astonishment.
 “That’s the end?!?”
 I wondered.
 Her father left long ago, her mother died at the start of the film, the girl was kidnapped and brutally treated for weeks, and now, with a few stationary supplies, the girl is now alone and supposed to take care of herself?

 Over the next few weeks, I watched a few more and was astounded by whole new levels of plotting.
-It often feels like I am watching several movies at one: Assassination (2015) has freedoms fighters betrayed by team members (shades of Guns of Navarone), funny but doomed killers (shades of Bitch Cassidy and the Sundance Kid) and twin sisters on opposite sides of an immense cultural, educational and temperamental divide (a grown-up, super spy equivalent of the Parent Trap).
+It often feels like I am watching several movies at one: Assassination (2015) has freedoms fighters betrayed by team members (shades of Guns of Navarone), funny but doomed killers (shades of Butch Cassidy and the Sundance Kid) and twin sisters on opposite sides of an immense cultural, educational and temperamental divide (a grown-up, super spy equivalent of the Parent Trap).

 I am often bewildered as I try out comedies, historical fiction and modern thrillers such as The Good, the Bad, the Weird (2008), Masquerade (2012), The Villainess (2017) and War of the Arrows (2011).

 It takes a lot of concentration to understand each movie, not because of the sub-titles but the work of trying to create new templates and figure out new tropes.
 How can I visually tell the difference between good guys and bad guys?
 Is the behavior of this woman showing that she is good or bad?
 Does this style of house indicate that the owners are rich, poor, old-fashioned or trend-setters?
-Is the meal the characters being served haut cuisine or everyday fare?
+Is the meal the characters being served haute cuisine or everyday fare?
 Is this behavior normal or odd?

 Sometimes it is good to be lost.